-NFI "was designed as a measure which would allow individual farms of different tenure, business organisation and indebtedness to be compared directly with one another on a consistent basis" (SEERAD, 2006: p.
-10) and thus is a good benchmarking measure.
+NFI was designed as a measure which would allow individual farms of different tenure, business organisation and indebtedness to be compared directly with one another on a consistent basis and is thus an excellent farm benchmarking measure.
 However unlike FBI, interest payments, director's remuneration and ownership costs are not considered in NFI.